-Attendance and punctuality are required (see Attendance & Participation grades above).
+Attendance and punctuality are expected and monitored (see above).
 Walking in late is rude and distracting - don't do it!
-Students will be graded as absent if they enter the classroom after lecture has begun, or use a cell phone or any electronic communication device during class.
+Students will be marked as absent if they enter the classroom after lecture has begun, or use a cell phone or any electronic communication device during class.